 What does it mean to live your politics?
 Is a life of protest and dissent good for the soul or is it soul destroying?
 Former deputy leader of the Australian Greens Scott Ludlam was a senator from 2008 to 2017.
 Scott speaks to Barrie about his new book Full Circle, which explores a new approach to political and environmental change.

-Barrie and Scott are then joined by a panel of experts including Sally McManus to discuss the triumphs and disappointments of activism and advocacy, and the challenges and advantages of expressing dissent from an institutional base.
+Barrie and Scott are then joined by Sally McManus and Linda Burney to discuss the triumphs and disappointments of activism and advocacy, and the challenges and advantages of expressing dissent from an institutional base.

 Scott Ludlam (Australian)